DomainDrivenArchitecture/c4k-website/doc/Releasing.md

 git commit
 ```

-In package.json, find ":version" keyword and remove "-SNAPSHOT" from version number.
+In package.json, find "version" keyword and remove "-SNAPSHOT" from version number.
 Increment minor version by one, set patch version to zero.

 Open project.clj, find ":version" keyword, increment minor version by one, set patch version to zero.